Bigroads logo

 Other Notable State Parks:

-Bear Butte State Park - hike up Bear Butte to score scenic views; camping; northernmost point of the 111-mile Centennial Trail
+Bear Butte State Park - hike up Bear Butte to score scenic views; camping; at the northernmost point of the 111-mile Centennial Trail

 Palisades State Park - features geological formations (e.g. quartzie cliffs), camping, hiking, and rock climbing